nnewman/stewie/README.md

 _**VERY ALPHA**_

-A minimal bot for Mattermost written in Python and inspired by Slack's Stewie.
+A minimal bot for Mattermost written in Python and inspired by Slack's Stuart.

 Usage: